weihua916/powerful-gnns/README.md

 python main.py
 ```

 Default parameters are not the best performing-hyper-parameters.
 Hyper-parameters need to be specified through the commandline arguments.
+Please refer to our paper for the details of how we set the hyper-parameters.

 Type